fanoframework/fanoframework.github.io/utilities/rate-limit/index.md

 ## Change number of requests

 By default when you use `TThrottleMiddlewareFactory` as shown above, throttle middleware allows 1 request per second only.
-If you create another request before 1 second elapse, you get HTTP 429 error.
+If you make another request before 1 second elapse, you get HTTP 429 error.

 To change number of requests calls following factory methods: